Complaints about your telecommunications service

 The TDR can consider claims for amounts up to $15,000

 Disputes about statutory rights of access

 If you have a complaint regarding a network operator's statutory rights of access to your property for the purpose of fibre installation, please contact the Utilities Disputes scheme.
-All other complaints regarding telco services can be made to the TDR.
+Most other complaints regarding telco services can be made to the TDR.